sjcjoosten/cs30/README.md

 ## What is this?

 This is a practice environment for people who want to learn about topics in Discrete Mathematics (students).
 This tool works as a web-application, so students interact with it in a browser.
+The exercises can be used as graded 'drills', requiring students to answer a certain number of questions correctly in a row.
+If used this way (that is: through Canvas or some other LMS), students are given infinite attempts and will be awarded 100% of the points upon completion.

 ### What do the exercises look like?